 Direct cost per service recipient workload unit is the average direct cost per service recipient workload unit.
-It is calculated by dividing the functional centre's direct operating expenses by the total service recipient workload units generated by the functional centre in a given period. .
+It is calculated by dividing the functional centre's direct operating expenses by the total service recipient workload units generated by the functional centre in each period.